 To be eligible for fellowship consideration, a student must:

-- be an incoming graduate student in the Environmental Resources Engineering (ERE) or Energy Technology and Policy (ETaP) pathways of HSU’s Environmental Systems program, and
+- be an incoming graduate student in the Environmental Resources Engineering (ERE) or Energy Technology and Policy (ETaP) pathways of Humboldt’s Environmental Systems program, and

 - intend to research or conduct project work in renewable energy, energy efficiency, or related areas in the clean energy field.

 Students who receive substantial grant or scholarship funding (more than $15,000 per year) from another source are not eligible for fellowships.

 What is offered?

 - The Blue Lake Rancheria and Schatz Energy fellowships each provide $15,000 in financial support for one academic year.